An international team of scientists led by the British Antarctic Survey (BAS) will embark soon on a mission explore a newly exposed marine ecosystem.

 At nearly 6,000 square kilometres, the iceberg is four times the size of London and covered the newly exposed ecosystem for up to 120,000 years.
 The area could be home to a range of previously undiscovered sea creatures.

-“We don’t know anything about it, it has been covered by an ice shelf that is several hundred metres thick,” Dr Katrin Linse, a marine biologist at BAS, said on Monday.
+“We don’t know anything about it, it has been covered by an ice shelf that is several hundred metres thick,” Dr Katrin Linse, a marine biologist at BAS, told The Independent on Monday.

 Past research has suggested there is life beneath the ice.
 A camera inserted by scientists on the Australian side of the Antarctic revealed a brittle star, a marine invertebrate related to the starfish.

-Dr Linse, who is leading the mission, said, “The calving of A68 provides us with a unique opportunity [to] study marine life as it responds to a dramatic environmental change.”
+Dr Linse, who is leading the mission, said in a statement, “The calving of A68 provides us with a unique opportunity [to] study marine life as it responds to a dramatic environmental change.”
 She emphasised the urgency of the project, saying, “It’s important we get there quickly before the undersea environment changes as sunlight enters the water and new species begin to colonize.”

 Specifically, scientists are concerned that phytoplankton, microscopic organisms that require sunlight to live and grow, will colonize the water and alter the unspoiled ecosystem.